DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 4. **Replay Attacks**: The use of nonces and timestamps helps prevent replay attacks.
 A replayed query would be detected due to nonce reuse.

+While DNSCrypt effectively mitigates these attacks, implementers should also be aware of privacy considerations that extend beyond basic protocol security.

 ## Privacy Considerations

 While DNSCrypt encrypts DNS traffic, there are some privacy considerations: